kurmanka/ase-template-translation/README.md

  - src/
     - Template/
-       - Essential lifecycle/ —— a State Board template from the App
+       - Essential lifecycle/ — an original State Board template from the App
           - locale/
           - resources/
           - stateboard.json

-build-translation.py (not working yet)
+build-translation.py
 ====================

 Usage:

-  $ python build-translation.py Path/To/Template Path/To/Translation.CSV Output/Path/
+  $ python build-translation.py Path/To/Template Path/To/Translation.CSV Output/Path

+Output/Path directory must not exist.
+It will be created, by copying the source template there first, then creating needed xml files in the locale/ dir inside.

 build-template.py (not working yet)
 =================

+Builds an .aset file from a translated template dir.

 Usage:

   $ python build-template.py Path/To/Translation

-How to install a (new) template?
+How to install a (new) template into the app?
 ================================

-Use iTunes to upload an something.aset file into the StateExplorer.
+Use iTunes to upload a Something.aset file into the StateExplorer.
 Then restart the App.
 (You may have to force it by first closing the app.)
 It should recognize and install the template upon next launch.